cardillan/mindcode/doc/syntax/SYNTAX-3-STATEMENTS.markdown

 ## Infinite Loops

 It is possible to easily create infinite loops using the `loop` keyword.
 The main advantage is that the infinite loop can be used in the global scope even with strict syntax.
-This allows easily creating programs that have an initialization part and a main part which loops indefinitely, as is usual in mlog programs:
+This supports easy creation of programs that have an initialization part and a main part which loops indefinitely, which is often the case in mlog programs:

 ```Mindcode
 #set syntax = strict;